 After starting with great content, the next thing you can do to increase page authority and ultimately domain authority is to create internal links to guide visitors to more and more useful content deeper within the site.

-- Share it through all your social media channels
+- Share it through all your social channels

-- Link to in in your company emails and newsletters when appropriate
+- Link to your company email and newsletter when appropriate

-- Feature your best worthy content on your homepage or in the sidebar
+- Feature your best content on your homepage or in the sidebar

 Page Authority Vs. Domain Authority